-General Service signs (see Sections 2D.45 and 2E.51) may be used in conjunction with Specific Service signs for eligible types of services that are not represented by a Specific Service sign.
+General Service signs (see Sections 2D.44 and 2E.51) may be used in conjunction with Specific Service signs for eligible types of services that are not represented by a Specific Service sign.

-Examples of Specific Service signs are shown in Figure 2F-1.
-Examples of sign locations are shown in Figure 2F-2.
+Typical Specific Service signs are shown in Figure 2F-1.
+Typical sign locations are shown in Figure 2F-2.